ahmedshalaby29/Particle-Text-Renderer/README.md

 Check out the live demo [here](https://particle-text-renderer.vercel.app/).

-## Contributing

-Contributions are welcome!
-Please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to [OpenAI](https://www.openai.com/) for providing the GPT-3 model used for generating this README.
-- Inspiration: [Insert sources of inspiration or related projects]

 Feel free to explore, experiment, and enhance the Particle Text Renderer to create your own captivating text animations!
 If you have any questions or suggestions, please open an issue or submit a pull request.
 Happy coding!